-Maybe you are just starting out on the road to creating your center or maybe you’ve been a director for 20 years, but there comes a time in every director’s life when they need to evaluate the curriculum they use in their school.
+Maybe you are just starting out on the road to creating your center or maybe you’ve been a director for 20 years, but there comes a time in every director’s life when they need to evaluate the curriculum they use in their childcare center.

 A curriculum is a living entity.
-It should be allowed to change and grow to follow the needs of your students and teachers.
+It should be allowed to change and grow to follow the needs of your children and educators.
 It’s one of the most important decisions you will make as a director.
-Your curriculum can define your center.
+Your daycare curriculum can define your center.
 It’s one of the first things parents ask about when touring your center.
 It’s how you market your program, and it can potentially be how your center can stand out from the crowd.

 My goal in writing this article is to help make the process a bit easier.